jncsnlp/Sina-Weibo-Rumors-for-few-shot-learning-research/README.md

 1.the first column is the text content of the source post

-2.the second column is the comments of the microblog, the a microblog with more than 1 comment, distinct comments are concated with ";"
+2.the second column is the comments of the microblog, for a microblog with more than 1 comment, distinct comments are concated with ";"

 3.the third column is the posted date